 Shelly Mellott serves as a deputy executive director for the Texas Department of Motor Vehicles (TxDMV).
 She oversees the day-to-day operations of multiple department divisions to ensure they are constantly improving and identifying opportunities to become more efficient and effective in serving TxDMV customers.
-Operations reporting to her include the Customer Relations Division, Motor Carrier Division, Enforcement Division, Office of Administrative Hearings, and Human Resources.
+Operations reporting to her include the Consumer Relations Division, Motor Carrier Division, Enforcement Division, Office of Administrative Hearings, and Human Resources Division.

 Mellott came to the TxDMV in 2013 from the Alaska Division of Motor Vehicles where she held many roles including deputy executive director and acting executive director during her 11 years of service.